nmenant/iControl_LX_Lab/docs/class1/module2/module2.rst

    * `F5 iWorkflow <https://devcentral.f5.com/wiki/iWorkflow.HomePage.ashx>`_
    * `F5 BIG-IP <https://support.f5.com/csp/knowledge-center/software/BIG-IP?module=BIG-IP%20LTM>`_

 ..
-NOTE:: This lab is ``optional``.
-It gives you an example on what you can build/ implement with an iControl LX extension.
+NOTE:: This lab is ``OPTIONAL``.
+It gives you an example of what you can build/ implement with an iControl LX extension.
 It won't give you any knowledge on how to build your own extension or install one.